Shapley Value Computation in Ontology-Mediated Query Answering: Introduction

-In general, Shapley value computation is known to be computationally challenging, being $\mathsf{\#P}$-hard in data complexity for common classes of queries, such as conjunctive queries.
-This has motivated non-uniform complexity studies aimed at pinpointing which queries admit tractable Shapley value computation \cite{reshefImpactNegationComplexity2020,khalilComplexityShapleyValue2023}, in particular, by establishing fruitful connections with probabilistic query evaluation and variants of model counting \cite{deutchComputingShapleyValue2022a,karaShapleyValueModel2023,ourpods24}.
+In general, the drastic Shapley value computation problem is known to be computationally challenging, being $\mathsf{\#P}$-hard in data complexity for common classes of queries, such as conjunctive queries.
+This has motivated non-uniform complexity studies aimed at pinpointing which queries admit tractable drastic Shapley value computation \cite{livshitsShapleyValueTuples2021,reshefImpactNegationComplexity2020,khalilComplexityShapleyValue2023}, in particular, by establishing fruitful connections with probabilistic query evaluation and variants of model counting \cite{deutchComputingShapleyValue2022a,karaShapleyValueModel2023,ourpods24}.
+An $\FP$/$\sP$-hard dichotomy in data complexity was established in \cite{livshitsShapleyValueTuples2021} for self-join free conjunctive queries (i.e.\ not having two atoms with the same relation name), and it was shown in particular that the queries which enjoy tractable ($\FP$) drastic Shapley value computation are the same as those admitting efficient evaluation over probabilistic databases.
+This result has subsequently been extended to cover other classes of queries; in particular, the dichotomy was proven in \cite{ourpods24} to hold for connected homomorphism-closed queries without constants over binary signatures.